 Paolo Di Canio was a bit of a mad bastard, but he was also a bloody brilliant footballer.
-And fifteen years ago this week he scored an utterly ridiculous goal for West Ham.
+And on September 28, 2002, he scored an utterly ridiculous goal for West Ham.

 When you mention the name of a prolific Premier League goalscorer, with one or two exceptions, there’s normally one goal that immediately springs to mind.

 And while Dennis Bergkamp scored some great goals for club and country, the Dutchman will forever be most associated, at least in this country, with his turn and finish against Newcastle United.

 Paolo Di Canio has one of those goals too – the scissor-kick volley for West Ham against Wimbledon which remains one of the best scored by any player in the English top flight.

 I mean look at this.
 It’s great, isn’t it?

 But it’s not the one we’re here to talk about.
 Because there’s another one that nobody talks about but that’s equally worthy of celebration.

 Going into the game against Chelsea at Stamford Bridge in 2002, Di Canio’s West Ham were, to use a technical term, an utter shitshow.

 After finishing the previous season strongly under new manager Glenn Roeder, they never quite recovered from throwing away victory against a Thierry Henry-inspired Arsenal in the second week of the season.

 Two points from six games saw early relegation talk shrugged off publicly, but concerns remained in private (remember the “too good to go down” narrative, anyone?), and these concerns were exacerbated when Frédi Kanouté limped off just minutes into game seven at Stamford Bridge.

 Now Chelsea might not have been the devastating force they became a couple of years on, but they were unbeaten in the league and presented a huge challenge to their opponents even before the Malian’s injury.